zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 Because specifically why I was so impressed by DALL-E was just the fact that—it's easy enough to have an intuition that if you have a million, if you have a thousand images of chairs, you can train a neural network on that, and can spit out more chairs from the same chair distribution, but the fact that it can compose concepts and do avocado chairs, without there being a thousand avocado chairs in the dataset, that seemed to me like this glimmer of generality, and composing concepts instead of just being a clever statistics trick.
 That was the moment that I was like, okay, this might be sooner than I expected.
 I think Yudkowsky probably had this moment—just sort of reading between the lines or maybe not even needing to read between the lines too much of things he had said, I think for him this moment was AlphaGo in 2016.
 I guess it took me another five years to see the thing that he was seeing then.

-**CM**: A lot of people talk about, after that post went up, it was a somber moment, some people like quit going to dentists, said they weren't going to have children.
+**CM**: A lot of people talk about, after that post went up, it was a somber moment, some people quit going to dentists, said they weren't going to have children.
 Did you experience much of that, like changing behavior?

-**ZMD**: I'm not an extreme version, but I have been doing a little bit of this insofar as, again, I think I'm being reasonable here, in that, so for example, okay, I probably don't want to talk about my personal finances in detail on the record, but for example, up through 2022, I was working as a software engineer, and right now I do not have a dayjob, and part of the reason I feel comfortable living on savings right now is because there's this uncertainty of, well, given a substantial probability the world is going to get really crazy in the next 5 or 10 or 15 years, maybe I want to on the margin shift my behavior more towards more towards, in the moment personal consumption, like not having a day job is great, I get to do what I want, and trying to do things that help prepare the world for things getting crazy as the AI stuff gets crazy.
+**ZMD**: I'm not an extreme version, but I have been doing a little bit of this insofar as, again, I think I'm being reasonable here, in that, so for example, okay, I probably don't want to talk about my personal finances in detail on the record, but for example, up through 2022, I was working as a software engineer, and right now I do not have a dayjob, and part of the reason I feel comfortable living on savings right now is because there's this uncertainty of, well, given a substantial probability the world is going to get really crazy in the next 5 or 10 or 15 years, maybe I want to on the margin shift my behavior more towards, in the moment personal consumption, like not having a day job is great, I get to do what I want, and trying to do things that help prepare the world for things getting crazy as the AI stuff gets crazy.
 And now of course I could be wrong about this.
 So let's see, it is 2025.
 The money I have from my software engineering career, it's not going to last forever.
 I have enough to live comfortably for quite a while, especially because you know, I don't have children or anything.
 I feel a little bit guilty about this.
 You also read about South Koreans are going extinct, and so conditional on no AI, I think it would be really important for people like me to have children.
 I just never—I have not been romantically successful in life.

 **CM**: Do you feel like people around you change their behavior after the die with dignity?